Cristiano Piccini: Valencia

 On 23 July 2018, Piccini returned to La Liga, signing for Valencia for a fee of around €10 million.
 In his debut season, he made 37 appearances, mostly as a starter, and scored a last-minute winner in a 2–1 home win over SD Huesca on 23 December.
 Seven of these games were in the victorious Copa del Rey run, including 18 minutes as a substitute for Kévin Gameiro in the 2–1 final win over FC Barcelona on 25 May 2019; the result was Valencia's first honour since 2008.

 In August 2019, just two games into the new season, Piccini suffered a fractured kneecap while in training, an injury that would leave him out of the squad until the end of year.
 He remained sidelined for the whole season, undergoing another operation in May 2020.

 Loan to Atalanta

 On 9 September 2020, Piccini joined Italian Serie A club Atalanta on loan with an option to buy.
 The recovery from his kneecap injury delayed his debut until 21 November, when he played in a 0–0 away draw to Spezia.
 This turned out to be his only appearance for the Bergamo side, as Valencia reached an agreement for his early return in January 2021.

 Red Star Belgrade

 On 15 January 2022, Piccini was released from Valencia and signed a two-and-a-half-year contract with Serbian club Crvena Zvezda.

 1. FC Magdeburg

 In September 2022 Piccini joined German club 1.
 FC Magdeburg of the 2.
 Bundesliga as a free agent.
+On 29 January 2024, Piccini's contract with Magdeburg was terminated by mutual consent.

+Sampdoria

+On January 2024 31, Piccini joined Italian club Sampdoria UC of the Serie B as a free agent, with a six-month contract, so he left the team on June 30..

+Atlético San Luis

+In July 2024 Piccini joined Mexican club Atlético San Luis of the Liga MX as a free agent.
+On February 7, 2025, he left the team by mutual agreement after he considered that he did not have the performance required by the team.

+Yverdon

+On 18 February 2025, Piccini signed with Yverdon in Switzerland until the end of the season.